(717) 569-0812

 Step 1: Preparing the Milk

-Since milk is the star of the show, to make cheese just right, you need your milk to be just right.
-“Just right” will differ from cheese to cheese, so many cheesemakers start by processing their milk however they need to in order to standardize it.
-This may involve manipulating the protein-to-fat ratio.
+Since milk is the star of the show, you need your milk to be just right to make good cheese.
+“Just right” will differ from cheese to cheese, so many cheesemakers start by processing their milk to standardize it.
+Standardizing the milk may involve manipulating the protein-to-fat ratio.

-It also often involves pasteurization or more mild heat treatment.
+Milk preparation also often involves pasteurization or mild heat treatment.
 Heating the milk kills organisms that could cause the cheese to spoil and can also prime the milk for the starter cultures to grow more effectively.
-Once the milk has been heat treated or pasteurized, it is cooled to 90 degrees F so it is ready for the starter cultures.
-If a cheese calls for raw milk, it will need to be heated to 90 degrees F before adding the starter cultures.
+After heat treating or pasteurizing the milk, the cheesemaker cools it to a specific temperature to prepare it for the starter cultures.
+If a cheese calls for raw milk, the cheesemaker will heat it to the right temperature for the chosen culture.

 Step 2: Acidifying the Milk

-The next step in the cheese-making process is adding starter cultures to acidify the milk.
-If you’ve ever tasted sour milk, then you know that left long enough, milk will acidify on its own.
-However, any number of bacteria can grow and sour milk.
-Instead of letting milk sour on its own, the modern cheese-making process typically standardizes this step.
+The next step in cheesemaking is adding starter cultures to acidify and ripen the milk.
+If you’ve ever tasted sour milk, then you know milk will acidify on its own if left for long enough.
+However, any number of bacteria can grow in sour milk.
+Instead of letting milk sour on its own, modern cheesemakers typically standardize this step using cultures.

 Step 3: Curdling the Milk

-The milk is still liquid milk at this point, so cheesemakers need to start manipulating the texture.
+The milk is still liquid at this stage, so cheesemakers start manipulating the texture by curdling it.
 The process of curdling the milk can also happen naturally.
-In fact, some nursing animals, such as calves, piglets or kittens, produce the rennin enzyme in their stomachs to help them digest their mother’s milk.
-Cheesemakers cause the same process to take place in a controlled way.
+In fact, some nursing animals — such as calves, piglets or lambs — produce the rennin enzyme in their stomachs to help them digest their mother’s milk.

 Step 4: Cutting the Curd

-The curds and whey mixture is allowed to separate and ferment until the pH reaches 6.4.
-At this point, the curd should form a large coagulated mass in the cheese-making vat.
+Cheesemakers leave the curds and whey mixture to separate and ferment.
+At this point, the curd should form a large coagulated mass in the cheesemaking vat.
 Then, cheesemakers use long curd knives that can reach the bottom of the vat to cut through the curds.
-Cutting the curd creates more surface area on the curd, which allows the curds and whey to separate even more.
+Cutting the curd helps it release the whey.

 Cheesemakers usually make crisscrossing cuts vertically, horizontally and diagonally to break up the curd.
-The size of the curds after cutting can influence the cheese’s level of moisture.
-Larger chunks of curd retain more moisture, leading to moister cheese, and smaller pieces of curd can lead to drier cheese.
+The size of the curds after cutting can influence the cheese’s moisture level.
+Larger chunks of curd make moister cheese, while smaller pieces of curd lead to drier cheese.

 Step 5: Processing the Curd

-Another way curd can be processed at this stage is through washing.
-Washing the curd means replacing whey with water.
-This affects the flavor and texture of the cheese.
+Cheesemakers may also process the curd during this stage through washing.
+Washing the curd means replacing some of the whey with water, which affects the cheese’s flavor and texture.
 Washed curd cheeses tend to be more elastic and have a nice, mild flavor.
-Some examples of washed curd cheeses are gouda, havarti and Swedish fontina.
+Some examples of washed curd cheeses are Gouda, havarti and Swedish fontina.

 Step 6: Draining the Whey

+Once the curds and whey are sufficiently separated, the cheesemaker drains the whey, leaving only the solid chunks of curd.
+These chunks could be big or small, depending on how finely the cheesemaker cut the curd.
 There are different means of draining whey.
 In some cases, cheesemakers allow it to drain off naturally.
-However, especially when it comes to harder cheeses that require a lower moisture content, cheesemakers are likely to get help from a mold or press.
-Putting pressure on the curd compacts and forces more whey out.
+However, they may use a mold or press for harder cheeses that require a lower moisture content.
+Putting pressure on the curd forces more whey out.

 Step 7: Cheddaring the Cheese

-Periodically, the cheesemaker will repeat the process, cutting up the slabs of curd again and restacking them.
+The cheesemaker repeats the process, cutting up the slabs of curd again and restacking them.
 The longer this process goes on, the more whey is removed from the curd, resulting in a denser, more crumbly finished cheese texture.
 Fermentation also continues during the cheddaring process.
-Eventually, the curd should reach a pH of 5.1 to 5.5.
-When it’s ready, the cheesemaker will mill the curd slabs, producing smaller pieces.
+When it’s ready, the cheesemaker cuts the slabs into smaller pieces.

 Step 8: Salting the Cheese